 I am not able to inhale as I swim.
 I am able to exhale in the water, but as soon as I tilt my head to inhale, water flows into my mouth, and I feel like choking!
 Also, I forget about moving my legs when I try to inhale!

-It is quite probable that you are not turning your head enough for your mouth to clear the water surface and your attempts to inhale result in water flowing into your mouth.
+It is quite probable that you are not turning your head enough for your mouth to clear the water surface, and your attempts to inhale result in water flowing into your mouth.

-This all sounds very basic and easy, but believe me if inhaling and exhaling throughout this exercise becomes second nature then performing it whilst swimming will be a whole lot easier.
+This all sounds very basic and easy, but believe me, if inhaling and exhaling throughout this exercise becomes second nature, then performing it whilst swimming will be a whole lot easier.

 Try kicking whilst holding either a kickboard or the poolside.
 This will isolate your leg and allow you to focus on kicking as you inhale and exhale.

-contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
+My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.